phil/phil/README.md

 ## Open Source Projects

+- https://github.com/phil/tmux-devcontainers - Make managing Devcontainers in Tmux easy.
 - https://github.com/phil/rjq - jq, but with Ruby
 - https://github.com/phil/minitask - CLI todo list, writen in ruby.
-Proof of concept with built in self updating and storage
+Proof of concept with built in self updating and storage, all in a single ruby file.

 ## Doom Maps